 - Good pet owners typically make good tenants.
 They know how to take care of their responsibilities.
 They may also be more content and because they have an animal companion.
 Happy tenants are less likely to cause landlord headaches.

 - Pet owners are often in a higher income bracket than tenants who don’t own pets.
 They may be willing to pay slightly more rent for a pet-friendly property.
-They are also likely to stay longer because their options are limited.
+Since they have limited options, they are likely to stay longer.
 These factors can improve your rental revenue.

 If You Decide to Accept Pet Owners as Tenants…